Duke of Edinburgh Award Scheme

 The Duke of Edinburgh Award was founded by the late Prince Phillip, The Duke of Edinburgh.
 Over the last seven decades, the scheme has been dedicated to the personal development of young people from all backgrounds and is the widest reaching programme of any UK youth charity with 275,000 young people taking part every year.

 The Award operates across the world in different forms, with the aim of providing an opportunity for young people to learn new skills and develop existing interests in a non-competitive framework.
 It operates at three levels (Bronze, Silver and Gold) and tests across four disciplines (Physical, Skill, Volunteering and Expedition).

 Duke of Edinburgh Awards at The Downs School

-At the Downs School we are delighted to have been participating in the Duke of Edinburgh Award scheme for a number of years and in excess of 300 students have gained awards during this time.
-We usually hold an annual presentation event for students at which they receive their awards and we celebrate their success, and are delighted with the number of hours students have dedicated to our local community.
+At the Downs School we are delighted to have been participating in the Duke of Edinburgh Award scheme for many years and in excess of 500 students have gained awards during this time.
+We celebrate their success during the year and are delighted with the number of hours students have dedicated to our local community.
 In addition, they have spent many hours developing an exciting skill or learning a new one and taking part in physical activities.